-At Civils and Lintels we work with the Harvey Steel Lintels, IG, Keystone, Birtley and Catnic to provide a comprehensive range of lintels and sizes.
+At Civils & Lintels, we work with Harvey Steel Lintels, IG, Keystone, Birtley, and Catnic to provide a comprehensive range of lintels and sizes.

-Civils and Lintels work with all the major steel lintel manufacturers to bring you the most comprehensive range of lintels in the UK.
-We can help you find the right solution regardless of wall type or length of lintel you require.
+Civils & Lintels partner all the major steel lintel manufacturers to bring you the most comprehensive range of lintels in the UK.
+We can help you find the right solution for your specific wall type or length of lintel that you require.

-Rolled steel lintel are for extreme loading conditions, these are designed for wider openings and typically feature a red paint finish.
+Rolled steel lintels are for extreme loading conditions.
+They are designed for wider openings and typically feature a red paint finish.